Book on inflation: Economist Höfgen calls for the disempowerment of the ECB-breakinglatest.news-Breaking Latest News

 Who is Maurice Hoefgen?

-Höfgen belongs to the left spectrum of economists in Germany.
-He is an employee of the Bundestag deputy of the left, Christian Gorke.
-Höfgen is not a member of the left.
-He positions himself between the SED successors and the left wing of the SPD.
+Höfgen belongs to the left spectrum of economists.
+He is an employee of the Bundestag deputy of the left, Christian Gorke, but not a member of the SED successor party.
+Höfgen locates his position as a market economist between the left and the SPD.
 In his theses, the demand of many leftists for a “primacy of politics” over independent institutions shines through.
-In his book, Höfgen always calls central bankers “technocrats”.
-He makes no secret of the fact that he trusts them less than politicians.
+In the book, Höfgen always calls central bankers “technocrats” and makes no secret of the fact that he has less confidence in them than in politicians.

 Höfgen holds a bachelor’s degree in business administration and a master’s degree in economics.
 He owes his influence not to academic work, but to his journalistic work.
 With 37,000 followers, the 26-year-old reaches far more people on Twitter than the Expert Council of Economic Experts or its chairwoman Monika Schnitzer.
 In the online world, Höfgen is at least as popular as Ifo President Clemens Fuest or the economist Rüdiger Bachmann, with whom Höfgen likes to argue.
 30,000 people have subscribed to Höfgen’s videos on YouTube.
-He also writes columns and is a podcaster.
+You see almost as many on Instagram.
+Höfgen also writes columns and, according to his information, reaches over 60,000 people every week in the “Jung & Naiv” podcast.

 What is Modern Monetary Theory?